Arriving to the

 I have to say that I think the Galapagos puts a spell on people.
 Really.
 I think so.
 How else can I explain that I am actually blown

 away by birds out here?
 Let me repeat.
-I find myself drawn to the
+I find myself drawn to the birds.
+This has never happened before (penguins and puffins are

 exempt from this comment).
 Some of the birds out here are massive – one with a funny looking beak is called a frigate (which is also